Window Terminology Guide for Homeowners

 Pole Crank An aluminum extension pole used to open or close roof windows or awnings which would be inaccessible because of their height.

 Pultrusion Lineal profiles of constant cross section manufactured by combining plastic resin and continuous glass fiber reinforcement.
-These thermally insulating and structural components are ideally suited for applications where strength, thermal stability and weather resistance are required, such as in patio door frames and commercial windows.
+These thermally insulating and structural components are ideally suited for applications where strength, thermal stability, and weather resistance are required, such as in patio door frames and window frames.
+See also Fiberglass Windows and Ultrex.

-Pyrolytic Low E Glass (Hardcoat) Pyrolytic Low-E is designed to be used either in non-insulating applications such as energy panels that have exposed surfaces or for insulating glass applications.
-In some northern climatic situations where an application or customer requires increased solar heat gain, over Low E II performance, this is a desirable option.
-This increased solar heat gain which is desirable in winter may increase summer energy costs if the home is air conditioned.
-The pyrolytic coating is typically applied to the second surface, but can be applied to the third surface to provide increased solar heat gain.
+Pyrolytic Low-E Glass (Hardcoat) Pyrolytic Low-E is designed to be used either in non-insulating applications such as energy panels that have exposed surfaces or for insulating glass applications.
+In some northern climatic situations where increased solar heat gain is desired over standard Low-E performance, this is a viable option.
+The increased solar heat gain that is desirable in winter may increase summer energy costs if the home is air conditioned.
+The pyrolytic coating is typically applied to the second surface but can be applied to the third surface to provide increased solar heat gain.

 Rabbet A groove along or near the edge of a piece of wood.